vongola12324/vimrc/Readme.md

 =====

 # Description #
 This is my vimrc.
 It contain some awesome plugin, and user friendly setting.
+This is a lite version.
+It is only keep some plugin for helpful function to edit code.
+But remove all the syntax highlight and specific language support.

 # Screenshot #